liehtt/info30005-2019-ch-frontend/README.md

 ## Post-login

+The following functionalities are only accessible after logging in as a user or a club.
+If the URLs are accessed prior to logging in, you will be redirected to the default login page.

 * [Display subscribed clubs](https://quiet-inlet-43391.herokuapp.com/user/profile)

 This is the user's default home-page, which displays clubs that the user has subscribed to.